-- 1. All extra credit essays must be submitted by May 12, 2020 by 11 PM.
-Last day for required essays is May 19, 2020 at 12 Noon. - 2.
+- 1. Consult the Syllabus for due dates of required and extra credit assignments.
+Many have already passed. - 2.
 If you missed an exam or a required essay, you will receive a grade of zero (0) for it and that grade will be used to compute your final term average. - 3.
 IF YOU MISSED 2 EXAMS, YOU WILL RECEIVE AN "F" FOR THE COURSE. - 4.
 IF YOU ARE ABSENT FROM THE FINAL EXAM AND HAVE A TERM AVERAGE THAT IS LESS THAN 60% OR YOU MISSED EXAM 1 OR EXAM 2, YOU WILL RECEIVE A "F" FOR THE COURSE.
 If you passed both Exams I and II but missed the final exam, you will get an IN grade for the course which the college turns to a FIN if a change of grade form is not submitted before the due date next semester. - 5.
-The Hunter College Credit/No Credit/D option has been revised because of the pandemic.
-You may make your choice after the final exam grade is recorded. >>>You may email me in advance of the exam and I will respond to you after I compute your final average and give you the choice of letter grade or CR/NC option, as per CUNY guidelines for Spring 2020 semester. - 6.
+The Hunter College Credit/No Credit/D option has been revised because of the pandemic and on-line learning.
+Consult the Hunter College and CUNY guidelines. - 6.
 The textbook reading list, country list, world cities list and list of terms are start below.